 Instead, the chicken is butterflied, cut in half horizontally to make thinner fillets, then sliced into three pieces.
 Butterflied usually means horizontally splitting the chicken breast in half, but a quarter is still intact, creating a shape similar to a butterfly.

 First, boil your spaghetti and a large amount of water and salt until al dente.
-Then, prep your chicken by seasoning it with salt and pepper, dredging it in flour, and set aside.
+Then, prep your chicken by seasoning it with salt and pepper, dredging it in flour, and setting it aside.

 Then saute the aromatics: thyme, garlic, capers, and pepper flakes.
 Next, the sauce will come together after adding the white wine, chicken broth, lemon juice, and zest.
 Add the chicken back in, and wait for the sauce to thicken.
 Next, add the vegetables and pasta back in.
 Then finish with chopped fresh parsley.